Site logo

 The independence movement in Catalonia

-The independence movement in Barcelona; whenever you walk through the city, you don’t have to wander too far before you stumble across a Catalan independence flag (a white star on a blue surface), a poster showing the face of a Catalonian politician, or a cluster of yellow ribbons scattered across the streets.
+The independence movement in Barcelona; whenever you walk through the city, you don’t have to wander too far before you stumble across a Catalan independence flag (a white star on a blue surface), a poster showing the face of a Catalan politician, or a cluster of yellow ribbons scattered across the streets.
 The question is, have you ever wondered about the Independence Movement in Catalonia and what these public statements symbolise?

 The Independence Movement in Catalonia